Ariel Clark: Class of 2021

 “I truly believe that suicide prevention is everyone’s business,” Clark said.
 “Each and every person has a responsibility to the person next to them.
 And not just because we are future health care workers, but because we are humans and we should help other humans if we are able.
 This training program gives people tools they can use to help prevent death by suicide and that is the best outcome we can possibly hope for.”

 Having grown up in a military family, Clark has a strong admiration for those who serve our country.
-She hopes she can utilise her knoweledge about suicide prevention to help veterans, who are nearly one and a half times more likely to attempt suicide than civilians1, by applying for a residency with the VA in the future.
+She hopes she can utilize her knoweledge about suicide prevention to help veterans, who are nearly one and a half times more likely to attempt suicide than civilians1, by applying for a residency with the VA in the future.

 “I know that psychiatric pharmacy and suicide prevention are really important to me,” Clark said.
 “So it is my hope that the things that I have done while in pharmacy school will lead to a career helping those who need it most.”